MrPanica/VoiceControl/README.md

 ```

 ## Current Fix Notes

 - TF2 builds define `REPLAY_ENABLED`, so `IClient::IsHearingClient()` uses the correct TF2 vtable layout.
 - `vc_proximity_enabled` no longer relies on the engine proximity voice flag.
+- Debug logging is split into short `audio` and `recipients` lines to avoid console truncation.
+- NetChannel sending has safe fallback to `IClient::SendNetMsg()`.

+- TF2 builds define `REPLAY_ENABLED`, so `IClient::IsHearingClient()` uses the correct TF2 vtable layout.
+- `vc_proximity_enabled` no longer relies on the engine proximity voice flag.